Photonic time crystals: Theory and applications: Future outlook

-When thinking about more practical aspects, the most urgent work that needs to be accomplished is the establishment of more experimental systems that permit the observation of effects offered by PTCs.
+When thinking about more practical aspects, the most urgent work that needs to be accomplished is the establishment of an ordinary PTC characterized by a time-dependent permittivity at optical frequencies.
+But generally, it would be great to explore more experimental systems that permit the observation of effects offered by PTCs.
 This holds for experimental platforms operating at different frequency domains and for experimental platforms that allow us to access wave phenomena outside that of electromagnetics and optics.
 Acoustics or fluid dynamics would be two examples.
 Also, unconventional material platforms could be explored.
-For example, scattering at high index spheres at extremely low frequencies was experimentally explored in balloons filled with water, having a permittivity as high as 80 up to 10 GHz.
-The system invites exploration because the time-variation of such systems might be feasible with some mechanical efforts.
+For example, scattering at high index spheres at extremely low frequencies was experimentally explored using voids filled with water, with water having a permittivity as high as 80 up to 10 GHz~\cite{jacobsen2021water}.
+The system invites exploration because voids can be created in a stretchable rubber material, similar to balloons filled with water.
+The time-variation of such systems might be feasible with some mechanical efforts.
 It would constitute an excellent implementation for some of the effects described in Section~\ref{Sec:ExploitinResonantSTPC}.